rehandg/TASK_2-Phishing-Email-Analysis/README.md

 Steps Performed in Order:

 #1.Screenshots/Images Collected: here i took screenshots of a sample email from a website, there are two images of the whole email.
-ABOUT THE EMAIL: This is a sample Phishing email , Here an anonymous sender is claiming to be from Netflix statign that reciver is having there "Password" expired in 3 days.the link given states "RESET PASSWORD" and in the end concludes the message with a threating tone.
+ABOUT THE EMAIL: This is a sample Phishing email , Here an anonymous sender is claiming to be from Netflix stating that receiver is having there "Password" expired in 3 days.the link given states "RESET PASSWORD" and in the end concludes the message with a threatening tone.

-#2.Header Analysis: I used the Google message email header reader for analysing the emails header and find the servers its passed through which reveales that the email is fake.
+#2.Header Analysis: I used the Google message email header reader for analyzing the emails header and find the servers its passed through which reveales that the email is fake.

 The EMAIL HEADER that i used:

 Delivered-To: john.doe@mybusiness.com
 Received: by mail.mybusiness.com with SMTP id x123456abc;
         Mon, 27 May 2025 19:45:00 +0000 (UTC)